domfarolino/os/05-Threads/README.md

 we can allocate memory on the heap and return a pointer to it, however the thread's caller is then responsible for freeing the memory.

+It is common to want to cancel a thread's execution if it is not needed anymore.
+The way in which a thread can get cancelled in the Pthread library depends on both the thread's *cancellation state*, and *cancellation type*.
+A thread can set its cancellation state to either *enabled* or *disabled*, indicating whether or not the thread is able to be cancelled. *Enabled* is the default for all threads.

+If a thread is able to be cancelled, it can either be cancelled in a *deferred* manner, or an *asynchronous* manner.

+Cancelling in a *deferred* manner means that a cancellation request is sent to the target thread, and the target thread is responsible for checking for cancellation requests when it chooses, and cancelling when it is safe to do so.
+This is done with a call to `pthread_testcancel()` from the target thread to check for cancellation requests.

+Cancelling in an *asynchronous* manner means that a cancellation request is sent to the target thread, and the target thread will be cancelled at any time.

+Basically, asynchronous cancelling is fast and dangerous, since all thread-allocated resources may not get explicitly cleaned up, and deferred cancelling is often slower, more manual, and safer.

 ## Library functions/system calls

 In this section are the library functions that correspond with some of the aforementioned